 Here are some of my simple recommendations for helping you make better food choices–none of which include counting calories.

-Although a 2014 article by Bon Appetit that I read recently on the psychology of buying food at the supermarket clued me in to just how many tricks and tactics stores are using to manipulate us into buying more and buying more unhealthy options, I still believe that shopping the perimeter of grocery stores is a wise move.
+Although a 2014 Bon Appetit article that I read on the psychology of buying food at the supermarket clued me into just how many tricks and tactics stores are using to manipulate us into buying more and buying more unhealthy options, I still believe that shopping the perimeter of grocery stores is a wise move.

 - Spending most of your time in the produce section.